biocore/qiime/doc/tutorials/extracting_barcodes_from_fastq_data.rst

 	extract_barcodes.py --input_type barcode_in_label --char_delineator "#" -f in_seqs.fastq --bc1_len 6 -o parsed_barcodes/

-A second fastq file could be passed (``-F``) if one had paired files with barcodes in the labels, and the parameters for changing barcode lengths or reverse complementing barcodes all apply.
+A second fastq file could be passed (``-r``) if one had paired files with barcodes in the labels, and the parameters for changing barcode lengths or reverse complementing barcodes all apply.

 Notes for post-demultiplexing
 -----------------------------